harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Fatty acids have very low solubility in the blood however serum albumin, binds free fatty acids, and thereby increases their effective solubility by a factor of about 1000.
 Serum albumin transports fatty acids to organs such as muscle and liver for oxidation and this happens when blood sugar is low.

-So what is the minimal amount of glucose needed to trigger insulin &amp;amp; why again is insulin bad?
+So what is the minimal amount of glucose needed to trigger insulin & why again is insulin bad?

 From the textbook Biochemical and Physiological Aspects of Human Nutrition, Stipanuk et al. ed.
 2000